antarctica/lantern/docs/monitoring.md

 ## Site verification

-Automated checks are used to verify the contents of a generated site against expected values.
+A series of checks can be run to verify the contents of a generated site against expected values.

 [Verification checks](#verification-checks) are run and compiled into a [Verification report](#verification-report) by the [Verification Exporter](/docs/exporters.md#verification-exporter).